BetweenWalls/portal/README.md

 * Charms can't be moved into a new space below the original space if they overlap eachother
 * Shift + Right Click in Firefox doesn't work (and still opens the default menu)
 * Socketed gems/runes/jewels sometimes aren't aligned like they should be
-* Unimplemented: mercenary stats
-* Unimplemented: breakpoint info for FCR, FBR, FHR
-* DoT (Damage over Time) affixes are added without considering their time component
+* DoT (Damage over Time) stats are added without considering their time component

 Info: https://github.com/BetweenWalls/planner#planner